kaizhu94/Kai_Zhu_JS_Project/README.md

 * Build up script for the game

 ### Day 2
+* Figure out how to split image using canvas
 * Build up script for the puzzle.
 * Connect puzzle with the game.